lfwdev/moatmusic/README.md

         php artisan db:seed
     ```

-- To run a this project on your local environment
+- To run this project on your local environment

     ```sh
         php artisan serve